 NICU admission is more than 5 days.

-Apgar score is less than 5 @ 5 minutes.

-Total hospital stay is more than 25 days in 6 months.
-This does not apply to the birth admission of a premature infant.
-Subsequent admissions to a hospital or the transfer hospital stay after NICU admission will apply toward this total.

-Diagnosis of Intrauterine Growth Retardation (IUGR) or Small for Gestational Age (SGA).
+Total hospital stay is more than 25 days in 6 month period, excluding the initial birth admission to a NICU.
+Diagnosis of Intrauterine Growth Retardation (IUGR) or Small for Gestational Age (SGA) is made at birth

-Weight for age, or weight for height.
-An infant or toddler meets this risk factor if:

-weight for age or weight for height is less than the 5th percentile or greater than the 95th percentile,
+A child’s weight for age or weight for height is less than the 5th percentile or greater than the 95th percentile according to a growth chart adopted by the National Center for Health Statistics

+Or
-Weight for age has dropped more than 2 major centiles in 3 months in an infant who is under 12 months of age,

-weight has dropped more than 2 major centiles in 6 months in a child who is 12 to 36 months of age.
+A child’s weight for age has dropped 2 or more major percentiles in 3 months, if under 12 months of age, or 2 or more major percentiles in 6 months if between 12 and 36 months.

 A major centile is defined as the major percentiles (5, 10, 25, 50, 75, 90, 95) on the Physical Growth Chart adopted by the National Center for Health Statistics.
 The above two measurements should be based on the appropriate growth chart approved by the National Center for Health Statistics.

 Blood lead levels measures at 5 µg/dl (micrograms per deciliter) or more.
-An infant or toddler meets this risk factor with a venous (not finger stick) blood lead level of 5 µg/dl (micrograms per deciliter) or more.
+An infant or toddler meets this criteria with a venous (not finger stick) blood lead level of 5 µg/dl (micrograms per deciliter) or more.
+This factor is based on the most recent laboratory results at the time of eligibility determination.

 Child has chronic feeding difficulties.
 An infant or toddler meets this risk factor if any of the following conditions exist over an extended period of time:

-severe colic,

 stressful or extremely conflicted feedings,

-refusal or inability to eat, or
+refusal or inability to eat resulting in stressful or extremely conflicted parent/child interactions during feeding times, or

-Failure to progress in feeding skills.
+Failure to progress with feeding skills.

 Evidence of these conditions should be documented in the Early Intervention record and appropriate outcomes and treatment strategies addressed as determined by the family.
 Note: If an infant or toddler has been diagnosed as Failure-to-Thrive, he/she is eligible under the category of Established Condition.

 Insecure attachment/interactional difficulties.
-An infant or toddler meets this risk factor if he/she appears to have inadequate or disturbed social relationships, depression, or indiscriminate aggressive behavior and the parent perceives this as an issue.
+An infant or toddler meets this criteria if he/she appears to have inadequate, atypical or disturbed social relationships, depression, or indiscriminate aggressive behavior and/or the family identifies or describes the behaviors atypical for the child’s chronological age as a concern.
 Note: In most cases, insecure attachment in infants and toddlers is evidenced by behavior such as persistent failure to initiate or respond to social interactions, fearfulness that does not respond to comforting by caregivers, and indiscriminate sociability.

 Suspected central nervous system abnormality.
 Suspected CNS abnormalities may include but are not limited to the following: